traefik/traefik/docs/configuration/logs.md

 Access logs are written when `[accessLog]` is defined.
 By default it will write to stdout and produce logs in the textual Common Log Format (CLF), extended with additional fields.

-To enable access logs using the default settings just add the `[accessLog]` entry.
+To enable access logs using the default settings just add the `[accessLog]` entry:
 ```toml
 [accessLog]
 ```

-To write the logs into a logfile specify the `filePath`.
+To write the logs into a log file specify the `filePath`:
 ```toml
 [accessLog]
 filePath = "/path/to/access.log"